Sopamo/lesscss.org/templates/pages/doc.md

     content: "Ich bin fnord.";

-When defining a variable twice, the last definition of the variable is used, searching from the current scope upwards.
-For instance:
 Wenn eine Variable doppelt definiert wird, wird die letzte Definition verwendet indem vom aktuellen Geltungsbereich nach oben gesucht wird.
 Zum Beispiel: